John Dabiri: Research

-In his first tenure at Caltech, Dabiri was the director of the Biological Propulsion Laboratory, which examined fluid transport with applications in aquatic locomotion, fluid dynamic energy conversion, and cardiac flows, as well as applying theoretical methods in fluid dynamics and concepts of optimal vortex formation.
+During his first tenure at Caltech, Dabiri was the director of the Biological Propulsion Laboratory.
+The lab conducted research on fluid transport applications in aquatic locomotion, fluid dynamic energy conversion, blood flow, and theoretical methods in fluid dynamics and vortex formation.
 He established the Caltech Field Laboratory for Optimized Wind Energy (FLOWE) in 2011, a wind farm that investigates energy exchange in an array of vertical-axis wind turbines.

-To further advance in situ digital particle image velocimetry measurements of propulsion in aquatic animals, Dabiri and his student, K. Katija, designed and patented a device to measure the kinetic energy induced by swimming.
-The technique allowed for the refinement and testing of previous models for vortex formation.
+To further develop digital particle image velocimetry measurements of propulsion in aquatic animals, Dabiri and his student K. Katija designed and patented a device to measure the kinetic energy induced by swimming.

 Noting constructive interference in the hydrodynamic wakes of schooling fish, his research suggested that extracting energy from flow vortices could aid more than locomotion.
-His models of the energy extraction mechanism are applicable to the design and evaluation of unsteady aero and hydrodynamic energy conversion systems such as wind farms.
-The design of an array of vertical-axis turbines led to over an order of magnitude increase in power output per land area when compared to horizontal-axis wind turbine farms.
+The design of an array of vertical-axis turbines was reported to increase power output per unit land area by more than an order of magnitude compared with horizontal-axis wind farms.
 Dabiri partnered with Windspire Energy for the use of three of the twenty-four turbines that stand approximately 30 feet tall and 4 feet wide.
-He founded Scalable Wind Solutions to commercialize the software used to optimally place wind turbines.
-Further research on wind farm design is being led by alumni of his lab working both in academia and in industry.
-Dabiri's research on jellyfish swimming led to the U.S. Navy funding development of an underwater craft that propels itself using up to 30% less energy than conventionally propelled craft.
+He founded Scalable Wind Solutions, a company focused on software for wind-turbine array placement optimization.
+Further research on wind farm design has been led by alumni of his lab working in both academia and industry.
+Dabiri's research on jellyfish swimming informed U.S. Navy-funded work on biologically inspired underwater propulsion, including the development of an underwater craft that propels itself with up to 30% less energy than conventionally-propelled crafts.

-After returning to Caltech, Dabiri’s research has focused on the hydrodynamics of electromechanically modified jellyfish, which he envisions for use in ocean exploration.
-Because jellyfish do not have brains nor pain receptors, Dabiri and colleagues have shown that their swimming can be externally manipulated without causing harm to the organism.
-Moreover, both the speed and efficiency of swimming can be improved by robotic control.
+After returning to Caltech, Dabiri’s research has focused on the hydrodynamics of electromechanically modified jellyfish, which has been proposed as a mode for oceanographic sensing and exploration.
+Dabiri and colleagues have reported experiments in which low-power microelectronics were embedded in live jellyfish to modify propulsion and swimming behavior.
 An additional area of research in Dabiri’s lab focuses on the physics of turbulence transition.
 His recent work is exploring the role of the fluid-solid interface in theoretical predictions of turbulence transition.
-Additional research involves the development of new experimental techniques to measure the “no-slip condition” of fluid flow at walls bounding the flow, which recent theoretical work suggests might be relevant to the problem of turbulence transition.